commondataio/awesome-opendata-software/README.md

 - [ReproZIP](https://www.reprozip.org/) - ReproZip can automatically pack your research along with all necessary data files, libraries, environment variables and options into a self-contained bundle.
 - [RO-CRATE](https://www.researchobject.org/ro-crate/) - RO-Crate is a community effort to establish a lightweight approach to packaging research data with their metadata.
 It is based on schema.org annotations in JSON-LD, and aims to make best-practice in formal metadata description accessible and practical for use in a wider variety of situations, from an individual researcher working with a folder of data, to large data-intensive computational research environments.

 ### Metadata standards
 * [ Asset Description Metadata Schema, ADMS](https://ec.europa.eu/isa2/solutions/asset-description-metadata-schema-adms_en/) - metadata management of a European public administration or service and want to explore, (re-)use or share semantic assets (metadata or reference data)
 * [CKAN API](https://docs.ckan.org/en/2.9/api/) - defacto metadata standard for most open data portals
 * [CSVW - CSV on the Web](https://csvw.org) - CSV on the Web (CSVW) standard to add metadata to describe the contents and structure of comma-separated values (CSV) data files
 * [DataCite Metadata Schema](https://schema.datacite.org/) - The DataCite Metadata Schema is a list of core metadata properties chosen for an accurate and consistent identification of a resource for citation and retrieval purposes, along with recommended use instructions.
+* [Dataset Publishing Language](https://developers.google.com/public-data/overview) - Google metadata standard to prepare datasets for the Google Public Data Explorer.
+[DC Packaging Specification](https://dataconservancy.org/software/) - provides protocols for packages to capture not only primary data, but also associated metadata and relationships to other objects (papers, projects, people, etc.) no matter where they are located.
 * [DCAT](https://www.w3.org/TR/vocab-dcat-2/) - DCAT is an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web.
 This document defines the schema and provides examples for its use.
 * [DCAT-US](https://resources.data.gov/resources/dcat-us/) - DCAT-US Schema v1.1 (Project Open Data Metadata Schema).
 The metadata schema specified in this memorandum is based on DCAT, a hierarchical vocabulary specific to datasets.
 * [DCAT-AP 1.1](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/dcat-application-profile-data-portals-europe/release/11) - The DCAT Application profile for data portals in Europe (DCAT-AP) is a specification based on W3C's Data Catalogue vocabulary (DCAT) for describing public sector datasets in Europe.
 Version 1.1